savonia-cs/savonia-assignment-tool/README.md

 Contains commands

 - solution pack: to create a zip package of your solution.
+- answers unpack: to unpack (unzip) all answers.
+Typically each person's answer is in a zip file.

 ## Usage

 When installed the tool can be used as follows

+### To pack files

 - To pack all \*.cs files in all directories except *obj* and *tests* directories under current working directory to *sourcefiles.zip*